 Mothers whose babies are unable to breastfeed because they are sick or premature can pump their breast milk and store the milk for later feedings.

 Families with more than one baby need help from family and friends, especially if the pregnancy was complicated and there are other siblings at home.
 Having help will allow you more time to get to know your babies, take care of feedings and rest and recover from delivery.

 When can my babies go home?

-Most monochorionic twins with anomalies will need to be cared for in the NICU for some length of time.
+Most monochorionic twins with anomalies will need to be cared for in the NICU.
 How long your babies remain hospitalized will vary depending on their conditions.
-Once babies are able to feed, grow and stay warm they can usually be discharged.
+Once babies are able to feed, grow and stay warm, they usually can go home.

 What is the long-term prognosis for my babies?

 The long-term prognosis depends on the types of complications caused by the monochorionic pregnancy, including birth weight and prematurity.
 Low-birth-weight babies have an increased risk of long-term problems, such as:

 Babies born between 24 and 32 weeks have a high risk of death or severe handicaps if they survive.
 Babies born after 32 weeks often face feeding and breathing problems, but they nearly always survive.